rajveeerr/100xDevs-Journey/Assignments/Week4/Assignments/ToDo Server/readme.md

 - **Update a ToDo**: Modify an existing task by its ID.
 - **Delete a ToDo**: Remove a task by its ID.
 - **Persistent Storage**: Tasks are stored in a JSON file, ensuring that data remains intact even after the server restarts.

+## What I've Learned

+While building this project, I've gained experience in the following:

+- **Promises in Node.js**: I used promises to handle asynchronous file operations, such as reading from and writing to the JSON file.
+- **File Handling**: I learned how to persist data in a JSON file, ensuring that data remains available even after a server restart.
+- **UUID**: I used the `uuid` library to generate unique IDs for each ToDo item.
+- **Object.assign()**: I utilized `Object.assign()` to merge objects, particularly when updating existing ToDo items.
+- **JSON Manipulation**: I worked with `JSON.parse()` and `JSON.stringify()` to handle the conversion between JSON and JavaScript objects.
+- **Error Handling**: I handled different types of errors, such as handling non-existent routes with a wildcard route that returns a `404 Not Found` response.
+- **Troubleshooting**: I resolved several issues, such as port conflicts and handling asynchronous operations that prevented Jest from exiting during testing.

 ## API Endpoints